Home

 Mellotron used:

 Dutch session bassist Jan Hollestelle's one solo release, the Creepy 7", is a strange little bass-led instrumental, more a '70s take on surf music than anything particularly contemporary, albeit not at all bad.
 I'll come clean and say I've never heard the flip, Red Line, so can't honestly comment on it.
 An unknown musician (who knows?
-Hollestelle himself?) plays a Mellotron string line on the Creepy, although, again, I can't comment on the flip.
+Hollestelle himself?) plays a Mellotron string line, although, again, I can't comment on the flip.

 The Hollies (UK)